Restorative Dentistry Nederland, TX

 Can you have dentures with gum disease?

 No, dentists cannot whiten dental crowns.
 Crowns are made from materials like porcelain that don’t respond to whitening treatments.
 If your natural teeth are whitened, the crown may no longer match.
-Therefore, it’s important to discuss whitening with your dentist before getting a crown.
+Therefore, it is important to discuss whitening with your dentist before getting a crown.
 If you’re unhappy with the color of an existing crown, we may recommend replacing it to match your desired tooth shade.

 Does insurance cover TMJ treatment?

 Insurance coverage for TMJ treatment varies depending on your plan.
 If medically necessary, some dental and medical insurance plans cover treatments such as splints, physical therapy, or surgery.
 However, coverage may be limited, and some plans might not cover all types of treatments.
-It’s important to review your insurance policy or contact your provider to understand what TMJ treatments they cover and any associated costs.
+It is important to review your insurance policy or contact your provider to understand what TMJ treatments they cover and any associated costs.

 Learn more about how Coastal Dental Care can restore your smile with restorative dentistry in Nederland, TX.
 Contact us by calling 409-215-2035 to schedule an appointment or request an appointment online